-Welcome to Violin Class
+Welcome to Violin and Viola Class

 Scroll down to find out more about the exciting learning happening in our classroom.

 Each morning we start the day with a 'Morning Challenge'.
-This involves a maths and a literacy task to complete on a whiteboard, this gets us ready to learn and gives us an opportunity to practise our skills.
+This involves a maths and a literacy task to complete on a whiteboard, this gets us ready to learn and gives us an opportunity to practice our skills.

 Click here to see our half-termly newsletter.

 We are very proud of our outdoor area, having achieved the Step Outside Quality Mark last year.
 We believe that children need access to a high quality, stimulating outdoor area that provides open ended learning opportunities and stimulates enquiry and imagination.
 We're sure that you'll agree that our outdoor area is first class.